Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Model Fitting

-As the search continues, $v^{[t]}$ becomes larger, and the upper bound $m_l^{[t]}$ decreases accordingly, pointing to a more defined area of smaller sets of rules where our search algorithm should emphasize and explore more.
-Therefore in our algorithm, the probability of adding rules decay exponentially as $m_l^{[t]}$ decreases.
+As the search continues, $v^{[t]}$ becomes larger, and the upper bound $m_l^{[t]}$ decreases accordingly, pointing to a refined area of smaller sets of rules where our search algorithm should further explore.
+Therefore, in our algorithm, the probability of adding rules decays as $m_l^{[t]}$ decreases.
 The smaller this bound, the more often a CUT action should be selected instead of an ADD or REPLACE, in order to reduce the model size.
-This bound drags the sampling chain towards regions of smaller models and helps to find the MAP model much quicker in practice.
+This bound lures the Markov chain towards regions of smaller models and helps to find the MAP model much more quickly.
+See Figure \ref{fig:searchspace} for an illustration of space pruning in proposing the next state.

+Note that like Theorem 1, Theorem 2 holds under the two constraints that $\gamma_{A^*}^{(1)}\leq 0$ and $\gamma_{A^*}^{(1)}+\gamma_{A^*}^{(2)}\geq 0$, which may not hold in practice.
+However, when they do, the search becomes much more efficient.
+When the constraints are violated, the strategies we define will push the algorithm to select the action ADD less often, thus it may converge more slowly.
+One can adjust the impact of the moderating term $\exp(-\frac{\sum_{l=1}^L m_l^{[t]}}{C})$ by adjusting $C$.